 Figures:

-Figure 1 Mean variance plots showing non-linear relationships for a) the otolith chemistry dataset, b) the otolith shape dataset, and c) the combined otolith chemistry and shape dataset.
+Figure 1 Mean-variance plots showing non-linear relationships for a) the otolith chemistry dataset, b) the otolith shape dataset, and c) the combined otolith chemistry and shape dataset.
 Note the log scale on both axes.

 Figure 2 Dunn-Smyth Residual plots for a) the otolith chemistry dataset, b) the otolith shape dataset, and c) the combined otolith chemistry and shape dataset.
 No strong patterns are visible in any of the subplots, suggesting that our GLM models were appropriate.
 Colours show the variables in the analysis.